Wolfy18/brandguard-qr/README.md

-# Woocommerce Blockchain Tokenization Extension
+# BrandGuardQR

-The WooCommerce Blockchain Tokenization Extension, is an innovative plugin that is revolutionizing the world of e-commerce.
+BrandGuardQR, is an innovative plugin that is revolutionizing the world of e-commerce.

 With this plugin, you can easily mint your existing or new products into collections of NFTs or Fungible tokens with just a few clicks.
 The system will automatically pick up metadata from your products and generate a valid JSON structure.
 Bakrypt's API will mint the object as a Cardano native token according to your preferences.